LeonisX/space-trader/README.md

 * Special object for save states
 * SaveFileDialog - full localization
 * Optional refactor GUI with WindowBuilder Pro (autosize, grouping)
-* FormAbout - show version (from Gradle) in titleLabel
 * FormCargoBuy/Sell: separate phrases for each case.
 * FormEncounter: need to carefully refactor all phrases
 * Copy all comments to language files